Fall and Spring Break

 Axtell, NE – Mosaic Bethphage Village

-• Bethphage Village serves over 100 wonderfully diverse group members who each have a form of disability.
+• Bethphage Village serves over 55 wonderfully diverse group members who each have a form of disability.
 At Bethphage, the members live in a group home setting, creating a strong sense of community.
-Students will have the opportunity to get to know various personalities and backgrounds.
-Life at the Village is both robust and reflective: people are celebrated daily and compassionately cared for.
+Mosaic also provides a Mosaic at Home program, which offers an alternative to group settings for those with intellectual and developmental disabilities (IDD) who are looking for a more personalized 24/7 residential service.
+A Mosaic at Home provider welcomes a person with disabilities into their home, where they provide support designed around the specific needs and desires of the individual.
+Students will have the opportunity to get to know various personalities and backgrounds at both Bethphage and Mosaic at Home locations.
 Service trip participants will have the opportunity to build relationships with members through visits, tutoring, and activities, including playing with children and visiting the elderly.
 You will also engage with the often hidden civil rights issues associated with mental health and disability.
 Your time in the village will sensitize you to the beauty of simple living and close community and inspire you to become both a friend and advocate of individuals with disabilities.

 Cleveland, OH – Catholic Worker Community